Aaron-Guerrero/Dinodestinations/README.md

 ## Usage

--Sign up on the main page.
+Sign up on the main page.
 Using the credentials you signed up, simply log in and enter a city near you.
 The page will take you to destinations that feature dinosour attractions using google maps.

 ## Technologies Used